PROGRAM

 After a decade of Vision Zero in the U.S., many are asking: Is it really working?
 The answer lies in both measurable progress and ongoing challenges.
 Communities like Hoboken, Seattle, and Austin are proving that Safe System strategies save lives, while others are learning that real change takes time, leadership, and persistence.

-Over the past ten years, Vision Zero has transformed how we think about road safety, shifting the focus from “human error” to system design, from speed to safety, and from siloed work to cross-sector collaboration.
+Vision Zero has transformed how we think about road safety, shifting the focus from “human error” to system design, from speed to safety, and from siloed work to cross-sector collaboration.
+Reflect on progress, lessons learned, and what it will take to achieve lasting safety in the decade ahead.

 Featuring: